Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Abstract

 \section{Abstract}

 Multi-agent reinforcement learning has been successfully applied to a number of challenging problems.
 Despite these empirical successes, theoretical understanding of different algorithms is lacking, primarily due to the curse of dimensionality caused by the exponential growth of the state-action space with the number of agents.
-We study a fundamental problem of multi-agent linear quadratic regulator in a setting where the agents are partially exchangeable.
+We study a fundamental problem of multi-agent linear quadratic regulator (LQR) in a setting where the agents are partially exchangeable.
 In this setting, we develop a hierarchical actor-critic algorithm, whose computational complexity is independent of the total number of agents, and prove its global linear convergence to the optimal policy.
-As linear quadratic regulators are often used to approximate general dynamic systems, this paper provided an important step towards better understanding of general hierarchical mean-field multi-agent reinforcement learning.
+As LQRs are often used to approximate general dynamic systems, this paper provides an important step towards a better understanding of general hierarchical mean-field multi-agent reinforcement learning.